luau-lang/rfcs/docs/syntax-attribute-functions-native.md

 The implementation _may_ choose to issue warning in the following cases where `@native` attribute is redundant:

 1. A function has more than one occurrence of `@native` attribute
-2. An inner function has one or more occurrences of `@native` attribute when an _ancestor_ function already has a `@native` attribute.
-3. A function has a `@native` attribute when the script is annotated with `--!native` comment directive.
+2. A function has a `@native` attribute when the script is annotated with `--!native` comment directive.

 ## Drawbacks